 Frequently Asked Questions about Open Access

-Why has @access been started?
+- Why has the working group been started?

 We believe that modern electronic scholarship depends critically on material that is available to everyone for reading, editing, re-using, textmining, datamining, mashups, republication and similar activities.
 We define such material as Open Access if it conforms to the definition laid out in the Budapest Open Access Initiative: